sehoxjeong/sehoxjeong/README.md

 ### Private debt
 (Introduction to be Updated.)
 household debt and corporate debt
-### Financial intermediations
+### Financial intermediations and stability
 (Introduction to be Updated.)
-Financial institutions, financial stability, securitization, etc.
+Financial institutions, financial stability, securitization, systemic risk, etc.
 ### Network models and analysis
 (Introduction to be Updated.)